paulmarrington/CustomAssets/Assets/Askowl/CustomAssets/Documentation/Askowl-CustomAssets.md

 Since `PoolQueue` is a C# `Queue` class, it inherits all those access and processing methods and fields.

 ### Quotes
 `Quotes` is a `StringSet` Custom Asset that if given a list of lines and a `TextAsset` returns a line using the `Pick` interface.
-A quote is formatted as a ***body of the quote (attribution)*** where the attribution is optional.
-The attribution is surrounded in brackets and must be at the end of the line.
+A quote looks like ***body of the quote (attribution)*** where the attribution is optional.
+Surround attributions in brackets and place them at the end of the line.
 RTF is acceptable in the quote.

 I would recommend setting ***Exhaustive Below*** to a figure like 50 or 100.
 Otherwise shorter lists appear to repeat entries too often.